Malaysian names: Non-hereditary titles

 The titles above should not be confused with those given by special award which are non-hereditary, like 'Datuk', 'Tan Sri' and 'Tun'.

 These titles are usually awarded by the Sultans of the recipients' respective states as well as the Yang Dipertuan Agong and the state Yang Dipertua as recognition for their contributions and services to the nation and the respective states.
 For example, the title 'Datuk' is given to Malaysians of all races as an honorary title.
 An example is Datuk Lee Chong Wei, a famous badminton player who was awarded the title as recognition to his achievement in becoming the third Malaysian to win a silver Olympic medal 2008 Beijing Summer Olympics.
 If the recipient is a man, his wife is automatically bestowed with the title 'Datin' but not in reverse.

 The title 'Tun' is reserved for nationally important persons, like the fourth Prime Minister of Malaysia Tun Mahathir bin Mohamad.
 He was given the title after his resignation at 2003.

 For an example of a complex name, one former Prime Minister of Malaysia has the full name Dato' Seri Mohd Najib bin Tun Haji Abdul Razak, where 'Dato' Seri' is a Malay title of honour, 'Mohd Najib' is his personal name (often further abbreviated to 'Najib'), 'bin' introduces his father's titles and names, Tun is a higher honour, 'Haji' denotes his father as a pilgrim to Mecca, and 'Abdul Razak' is his father's personal name (often abbreviated to Razak).
 The entire name has various shorter forms, like 'Mohd Najib Tun Abdul Razak', 'Najib Tun Razak' and 'Najib Razak').

 Haji or Hajjah

 If someone has been on the Hajj, the pilgrimage to Mecca, they may be called Haji for men or Hajjah for women.
 Thus, if Musa Bin Osman went on the Hajj, he could be called Haji Musa Bin Osman, and his daughter Aisyah might be called Aisyah Binti Haji Musa.
-If Aisyah herself have gone for the hajj, her name would be Hajjah Aisyah Binti Haji Musa.
+If Aisyah herself had completed the hajj, her name would be Hajjah Aisyah Binti Haji Musa.
 The titles can also be shortened in writing to 'Hj.' for Haji and 'Hjh' for Hajjah.